How Strong do your athletes need to be?

 This all sounds very complicated and abstract, but it is nevertheless at the heart of training athletes.
 The simplest way to assess where you are on the general weight training playing field is to apply simple tests.
 Some of the best are the simplest.
 For example, standing long jump measures fairly accurately the leg power compared with bodyweight (power/weight ratio), or simply the ability to apply absolute dynamic strength as quickly as possible.

-As with all aspects of sport, success comes from the correct application of training methods and understanding how much of each ingredient you need for your particular event.
-The essence then of 'strength' training is therefore to be able to assess when too much of one aspect of training is no longer producing positive results.
+As with all aspects of a sport, success comes from the correct application of training methods and understanding how much of each ingredient you need for your particular event.
+The essence then of 'strength' training is, therefore, to be able to assess when too much of one aspect of training is no longer producing positive results.
 It is like the old endurance training argument about which is better, long slow distance training or shorter faster runs.

 The answer is as always in sport, neither, you need a balance of both.
 It is the same with 'strength'; know what you want and how to train for each different type, apply the schedules in a balanced way and then test each element to see if it produces the right result.